-- Hasn't expired and is issued by a reputable Certificate Authority
+- Hasn't expired and is issued by a reputable Certificate Authority.

-- Matches the domain it's being used on
+- Matches the domain it's being used on.

-- Has an up-to-date cipher suite version
+- Has up-to-date cipher suites and protocol versions.

-- Isn't shared with untrusted or out-of-scope domains
+- Isn't shared with untrusted or out-of-scope domains.

 Additionally, shared certificates can pose a major risk if you don't trust that each listed domain is protecting the private keys.
 In general, you shouldn’t use certificates shared with out-of-scope domains.